imjasonh/globetrotter/README.md

 The playable board has 11 pentagonal spaces and 66 triangle spaces.
 The spaces should have magnets embedded to firmly attach pieces even upside down, and the globe should spin to let players see all sides.

+The 11 pentagonal spaces are called HQ spaces.

 Players start by rolling off to go first, and place a single Rover in an empty HQ space.

 ## Actions